-There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festivals, Arts festivals, Food festivals, or sporting events) and that’s why it has become all year-round tourist destination now than just a summer stop for sampling wines and tasting cheese.
-It is surrounded by mountains, forests, vineyards, and rolling hills dotted with wineries, cellar doors, fruit, cherry, and berry farms.
+There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festivals, Arts festivals, Food festivals, or sporting events) and that’s why it has become an all-year-round tourist destination now than just a summer stop for sampling wines and tasting cheese.
+It is surrounded by mountains, forests, vineyards, and rolling hills dotted with wineries, cellar doors, and fruit, cherry, and berry farms.

 Yarra Valley itinerary and Dandenong Ranges